TritonDataCenter/smartos-docs/docs/smartos-as-a-virtualbox-guest.md

 The following links detail setup, configuration, and runtime of SmartOS within a sandboxed / self-contained VirtualBox environment.

-Your mileage may vary when attempting to use any of these link.
+Your mileage may vary when attempting to use any of these links.
 Your use of these links is at your own risk.

 ### Links